guilhermerodrigues680/freeCodeCamp-coderbyte-dynamic-programming-course-golang-implementation/README.md

 If there are multiple combinations possible, you may return any single one.

 ### 💻 bestSum
+Write a function `bestSum(targetSum, numbers)` that takes in a targetSum and an array of numbers as arguments.

+The function should return an array containing the `shortest` combination of numbers that add up to exactly the targetSum.

+If there is a tie for the shortest combination, you may return any one of the shortest.

 ### 💻 canConstruct
 ### 💻 countConstruct
 ### 💻 allConstruct